Bryan Kohberger is at a notorious prison housing Chad Daybell and 2 serial killers. Here's what to know.

 CBS affiliate KBOI reported in 2016 that many of the prison's inmates were locked in solitary confinement for 23 hours a day, eating alone in their cells with almost no human interaction.
 The state's top corrections official told the station at the time that they were working to reduce the use of solitary.

-"IMSI manages the long-term housing of our most dangerous and volatile population, the Idaho Department of Correction told CBS News in an email Friday.
-Asked about the use of solitary confinement and lockdowns, he department said, "Restrictive housing is not a disciplinary sanction, it is a housing assignment designed to manage specific behaviors."
+"IMSI manages the long-term housing of our most dangerous and volatile population," the Idaho Department of Correction told CBS News in an email Friday.
+Asked about the use of solitary confinement and lockdowns, the department said, "Restrictive housing is not a disciplinary sanction, it is a housing assignment designed to manage specific behaviors."

 Chad Daybell and 2 serial killers are there